What are the qualifications of the JFF grants?

 - EXCEPTIONS: Will not consider those candidates that require fertility treatments due to vasectomy or BTL (bilateral tubal ligation).

-Each of the four major clinics in Atlanta is a member of SART: Additionally, each of these 4 clinics offers IVF discounts to JFF Grantees from $2,500-4,500.
+Additionally, each of these clinics offers IVF discounts to JFF Grantees of approximately 20%.

 - Atlanta Center for Reproductive Medicine (ACRM)